Grace/world-of-wordcraft/README.md

 - [ ] Setup development build/deployment

 ## Disclaimer
-This project has no relation to any commercial MMORPGs, despite the name being a dad-joke level pun.
-This is an open source project meant to learn how to best utilize AI to generate textual game content.
-Any similarities of generated game content to existing copyrighted material is a coincidence.
+This project is entirely unrelated to any commercial MMORPGs, despite its name being a playful pun.
+It is an open-source initiative focused on exploring the effective use of AI for generating textual game content.
+Any resemblance between the generated content and existing copyrighted material is purely coincidental.